maickrau/MBG/README.md

 ## MBG

 <strong>M</strong>inimizer based sparse de <strong>B</strong>ruijn <strong>G</strong>raph constructor.
 Homopolymer compress input sequences, pick syncmers from hpc-compressed sequences, connect syncmers with an edge if they are adjacent in a read, unitigify and homopolymer decompress.
-Suggested input is PacBio HiFi/CCS reads.
+Suggested input is PacBio HiFi/CCS reads, or ONT duplex reads.
 May or may not work with Illumina reads.
+Not suggested for PacBio CLR or regular ONT reads.
 Algorithmic details and citation: https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btab004/6104877

 #### Installation